 Windows designates a portion of hard-disk space as virtual memory (also called the "swapfile" or "pagefile") to supplement RAM.
 Windows assigns some virtual-memory space to all processes, and the virtual memory itself gets used even if some RAM is still available.
-Accessing a hard disk is always slower than using RAM, so if your system has adequate memory (at least 1 GB of RAM), you may improve performance slightly by telling Windows not to use the pagefile (on the hard drive) for some of its own code until it has used up available RAM.
-How much memory is alot?
+Accessing a hard disk is always slower than using RAM, so if your system has lots of memory (at least 1 GB of RAM), you may improve performance slightly by telling Windows not to use the pagefile (on the hard drive) for some of its own code until it has used up available RAM.
+How much memory is lots?
 That depends on the number and types of applications you typically run on your system--but don't make this adjustment unless your PC has at least 1GB of RAM.
 (Don't know how much RAM you have?
-Press Windows key + E, right-click on This PC and then click on Properties.
+Right-click on Computer and then click on Properties.
 From the General tab, you will find the answer.)

-If your PC has at least 1GB of RAM, you may be able to speed it up by disabling the swap file in your virtual memory settings.
+If your PC has at least 1GB of RAM, you may be able to speed up your PC by disabling the swap file in your virtual memory settings.